-Different systems affected by space weather .
+Different systems affected by space weather[59].

-The amount of solar activity is linked to the natural sunspot cycle, which shows that the number of sunspots peak approximately every 11 years.
+The amount of solar activity is linked to the natural sunspot cycle, which shows that the number of sunspots peak approximately every 11 years (Figure 2 [60]).
 Sunspots occur almost continuously, but normally give rise to weak solar events that generally go by unnoticed.
 The most intense storm ever encountered until today is the 1859 Carrington Event geomagnetic storm which happened during solar cycle 10, a few months before the solar maximum.